microsoft/pxt/docs/writing-docs/tutorials.md

 Each step of the tutorial has a short description, or explanation, of the activity for the step and possibly a block example.
 If the step includes a block example, the editor will restrict the selection of blocks from the toolbox to only those used in the example.

+### ~ hint

+#### Tutorial tool

+You can write, edit, and test a tutorial with the online [Tutorial Tool](https://makecode.com/tutorial-tool).
+Select the MakeCode editor target that your tutorials is for and then write the tutorial.
+Run you tutorial to see how it will look in the editor.

+### ~

 ## Tutorial documents

 Tutorials are simply markdown documents where each level 2 heading (``##``) is a new step.
 The tutorials can be located anywhere under the ``/docs`` folder although they usually are in the ``/docs/projects`` folder.